Table of Contents

 - Round lumps of fat may appear under the skin (lipomas)

 Some studies show that lipodystrophy affects men and women differently.
 Women are more likely to see fat gain in their breasts and stomachs while men are more likely to see fat loss in their legs, arms, buttocks, or faces.
-However, many men and women suffer from both symptoms.
+However, many men and women have both symptoms.
 It is not clear why there might be differences based on sex.
 It may have something to do with hormones or with how men and women burn fat differently.

 Changes in fat (lipids) and sugar (glucose) in your blood are called metabolic complications and include: